What is Andon Board? (Colors, Types, and Examples)

 Whenever a problem occurs in customer service, this cord alerts the manager to sort out the problem.
 Here andon is not aboard.
 It is a digital system.

-Advanced Features of Modern Systems
+Advanced Features of Modern Andon Systems

 Advantages of Andon Board